 I am professor of Communication with an emphasis on Computational Journalism in the Department of Communication Studies and Media Research, LMU Munich.
 I hold a Freigeist Fellowship from the Volkswagen Foundation (VolkswagenStiftung) for a project on 'Algorithmic News'.

-I am also a reader at City University London where, between 2006 - 2015, I led an Erasmus Mundus Master's in Journalism, Media and Globalisation.
-I was appointed as City University's first lecturer in Electronic Publishing in 1997 and directed their successful Master's in Electronic Publishing until 2004.
+I am also a Senior Honorary Research Fellow at City, University of London where, between 2006–2015, I led an Erasmus Mundus Master's in Journalism, Media and Globalisation.
+I was appointed as City's first lecturer in Electronic Publishing in 1997 and directed their successful Master's in Electronic Publishing until 2004.

 My research focuses on the changes taking place in news production and consumption as a result of the internet.
 It has been covered by media outlets including The Wall Street Journal, The Guardian, and Le Figaro; and been honoured by the International Symposium on Online Journalism in Austin, Texas, where I won 'best paper' over four consecutive years.